pc2/fft3d-fpga/docs/README.md

 # Modelling the performance of FFT3d

-Performance of FFT3d is dependent on the performance of its building block the FFT1d kernels.
+Performance of FFT3d is dependent on the performance of its building blocks - FFT1d kernels.

 ## Modelling Throughput of FFT1d Kernel

-Floating point operations in the kernel:
+FFT1d kernel modelled here can be found in the Intel OpenCL Design Samples.
+The design follows the radix 2<sup>2</sup> FFT architecture, which consists of the following:

+1. logN radix-2 butterflies
+2. trivial rotations at every even stage
+3. non-trivial rotations at every odd stage.
+This is the twiddle factor multiplication computed after the stage's butterfly.
+4. shuffling using shift registers

+In order to calculate an N-point FFT, the design inputs 8 complex points per cycle in a bit reversed order.
+This requires `N / 8` cycles to store the N points into a shift register.
+Each point requires `logN` stages to complete the transformation.
+After a delay of `N / 8 - 1` cycles, 8 complex points are output per cycle for `N / 8` cycles.

+Example of the design:

+TODO: image

-1. Butterfly
+### Butterfly

+- FFT kernel performs radix-2 butterflies.
+Considering 8 points of input, 4 parallel butterflies are performed at every stage.

+- There are `logN stages` i.e. `logN * 4` butterflies.

+#### Radix-2 butterfly

-    8 complex floating points as input.
+- 2 complex floating points as input and output.

+- Floating point addition of the complex points for the first output point and floating subtraction for the second.
+Considering these are complex points, this makes for 2 additions and 2 subtractions per butterfly.

+TODO: image

-    Performs 8 floating point additions and 8 floating point subtractions.
+Therefore, each stage has `2 * 4` floating point additions and `2 * 4` floating point subtractions, with a total of:

-    For an N point FFT, there are logN stages that the N points require for an FFT.
-Each stage performs an 8 point butterfly.
-Therefore, for N points, there are **logN** butterflies.
-This makes
+        logN * 8 floating point additions

-        logN * 16 flops for butterflies
+        logN * 8 floating point subtractions

-2. Complex Rotations or multiplications with twiddle factors
+### Complex Rotations

-    8 complex floating points as input.
-    Performs 4 dot products per multiplication with twiddle factor.
-    There are a total of 6 multiplications because point 0 and N / 2 multiply by 1.
-There are **logN - 1 / 2** complex rotates.
-This makes
+As mentioned above, every odd stage until `logN -1` stages perform a complex rotation.
+This involves multiplying the points with the twiddle factors.
+The twiddle factors are pre-calculated and stored; every stage looks up the value based on the stage and the index values.
+The number of complex rotations in a N-point FFT can be expressed using this formula:

-        floor(logN - 1 / 2) * 6
+$$ floor((logN - 1) / 2) $$

+In a complex rotation of 8 input points, every point except Point 0 and Point 4 are multiplied with distinct twiddle factors, since these points are multiplied by 1.
+Complex multiplication follows the formula:

+$$ (x+yi)(a+bi) = (xa - yb) + (xb + ya)i $$

+Each complex multiplication comprises of 4 floating point multiplications, 1 floating point subtraction and 1 floating point addition as described in the code sample below.

+        float2 comp_mult(float2 a, float2 b) {
+                float2 res;
+                res.x = a.x * b.x - a.y * b.y;
+                res.y = a.x * b.y + a.y * b.x;
+                return res;
+        }

-Total number of floating point operations performed by N point FFT
+The number of floating point operations:

+        floor((logN - 1) / 2) complex rot * 6 mult per rot * 6 flops per multiplication

+$$ floor((logN - 1) / 2) * 36 $$

+This can be mapped to two dot product computations of size 2.
+For the 6 complex multiplications in a complex rotation, this is a total of 12 dot products (of size 2).
+Each dot product is implemented by a specific hardened floating point dot product DSP.
+Considering the size of dot product is 2, 2 DSPs are required.
+The total number of DSPs required for all complex rotations of N point FFT can be mapped by the formula:

-        num_flops = (logN * 16) + floor((logN - 1) / 2) * 6
+        floor((logN - 1) / 2) rot * 6 mult * 2 dot products * 2 size

-Considering these stages are pipelined, for a given frequency

-        throughput = num_flops * clock_freq
+### DSP Usage

+Total number of DSPs required by N-point FFT:

-                  = ((logN * 16) + floor((logN - 1) / 2) * 6)  * clock_freq
+$$ (logN * 16) + floor((logN - 1) / 2) * 24 $$

-#### Number of DSPs used for different FFT sizes.
+Estimating DSP required for different FFT sizes:

 | FFT Size | # DSPs |
 |:--------:|:------:|